How Does Para Alpine Skiing's Factored Time System Work?

 In Paralympic alpine skiing, raw finish times are multiplied by a classification-specific factor to produce a "scoring time."
 This means a skier who finishes in 65 seconds can beat one who finishes in 60 seconds — if their impairment factor is lower.
 The system works like a golf handicap, ensuring athletes with different levels of impairment compete fairly for the same medals.
 Factors are refined using data from 400+ elite races over 4 years, making this one of the most data-driven scoring systems in all of sport.

-The factored time system exists because Paralympic alpine skiing groups athletes with different types and severities of impairment into the same medal event.
+The system exists because Paralympic alpine skiing groups athletes with different types and severities of impairment into the same medal event.
 A skier missing one leg competes against a skier with impaired arm function, and both compete against a skier in a sit-ski.
-Raw finish times alone would be meaningless — the system needs a way to level the playing field.
+Raw finish times alone would be meaningless — the factored time system levels the playing field.
+The analogy to a golf handicap is apt: bigger impairment, bigger time reduction.

 | Class | Description | Equipment |